- What Is It?

 When should people with schistosomiasis seek medical care?

-People associated with freshwater sources in areas where Schistosoma spp. are endemic should seek medical care if they develop symptoms of acute schistosomiasis (see above, especially for abdominal pain, blood in stools or urine, and fever).
+People associated with freshwater sources in areas where Schistosoma are endemic should seek medical care if they develop symptoms of acute schistosomiasis (see above, especially for abdominal pain, blood in stools or urine, and fever).
 Those with diagnosed chronic schistosomiasis should seek medical care if their chronic symptoms increase (especially abdominal pain, shortness of breath, bloody diarrhea or bloody urine, seizures, or mental-status changes).
 Anyone with undiagnosed schistosomiasis who develops the symptoms listed above should seek medical care and inform the caregivers that they have been exposed to freshwater sources in areas where the disease is endemic either as residents of the areas or as a tourist.

 What are the complications of schistosomiasis?

 The complications that may develop with schistosomiasis usually occur in individuals harboring many parasites and eggs, especially when the eggs and parasites have migrated to other organs.
 In general, complications usually involve the cardiopulmonary, gastrointestinal, and central nervous systems (CNS), the liver and spleen, and urinary tracts along with the liver and spleen.
 Some of the major complications are high blood pressure (hypertension), seizures, bacterial infections, urinary obstruction, organ damage or destruction, and death.

 Theoretically, the disease can be prevented by avoiding all human skin contact with freshwater sources where schistosomiasis and the snails that complete their life cycle are endemic.
 However, this is unlikely to occur in most developing countries.
-Reports of attempts to decrease or eliminate snails from some freshwater sources using molluscicides (snail bait) have reported a decrease in the number of people infected, but this often requires repeat treatments, and some efforts have been stopped because of limited success.
+Disease control officials' reports of attempts to decrease or eliminate snails from some freshwater sources using molluscicides (snail bait) have cited a decrease in the number of people infected, but this often requires repeat treatments of contaminated environments and some efforts have been stopped because of limited success.

 Unfortunately, people who are treated and have no symptoms of the disease can easily become reinfected if exposed to the cercariae; as the human immune response to this disease often is not able to prevent reinfection.
-There is no commercially available vaccine against Schistosoma spp., but research is ongoing and perhaps in a few years, a vaccine may be available.
+There is no commercially available vaccine against Schistosoma, but research is ongoing and perhaps a vaccine may be available in a few years.

 What is the prognosis (outcome) for schistosomiasis?